THE BOOK OF CHICKEN

 COOKING METHODS

-GAS OR CHARCOAL GRILLS:
+GAS OR CHARCOAL GRILLS

 The sweetheart of any summer meal is a grilled chicken.
 Whether it's in the form of a kabob or just a couple breasts lined up on the grates.
 You'll find that flame grilling is a quick and flavorful way to cook your chicken cuts.
 Be prepared for flare ups and constantly tending to your meat.
 We've got a number of cooking systems that include a BBQ box or griddle for grilling chicken.

-PELLET GRILL + HYBRID COOKING:
+PELLET GRILL + HYBRID COOKING

 Smoked chicken is a great way to infuse your bird with flavor.
 The greatest amount of flavor comes when smoking at a lower temperature by using a pellet grill or vertical smoker.
 We recommend doing a hybrid smoking then grilling method.
 Smoking a chicken for an extended period of time can lead to a rubbery bird.
 So, smoke first, then turn up your pellet grill (or use your Slide and Grill knob) to a higher temperature setting to crisp up the skin.
 This way the fat start to render and break down giving you juicy on the inside, crispy on the outside.
 If you have the time and resources to smoke your chicken, try it out!

-FLAME BROILED | SLIDE & GRILL PELLET GRILLS:
+FLAME BROILED WITH SLIDE & GRILL PELLET GRILLS

 One of our favorite methods over the last few years of its patented Camp Chef birth is cooking burgers directly over a wood-fire flame.
 On our product line, this can only be found in our Slide and Grill ("SG") enabled pellet grills.
 (To find out if your Camp Chef pellet grill is SG friendly, check the side of your grill chamber for a black knob with the words "Grill Knob" denoted in orange.
 By pulling this knob, the heat deflector plate slides away revealing direct flames.)
-Using the flame broil method on your Camp Chef pellet grill grants your burgers access to a deliciously, crispy taste of charbroiled flare.
-Keep in mind that flame broiled burgers aren't only found on pellet grills.
+Using the flame broil method on your Camp Chef pellet grill grants your chicken access to a deliciously, crispy taste of charbroiled flare.
+Keep in mind that flame broiled chicken aren't only found on pellet grills.
 The same fire kissed cooking style can be achieved on propane and charcoal grills-even over a campfire.
-All you need is a controlled fire source, a grill grate, and your burgers.
+All you need is a controlled fire source, a grill grate, and your chicken.

 Probably the most common cooking method for chicken is oven-baked.
 It's simple and most households come standard with an oven.
 On the flip side, baked chicken lacks in flavor so you'll really have to focus on a good marinade/seasoning pairing as it's a pretty bland cooking method.
 If you camp often and wish you could take fresh oven-baked chicken with you, add an Outdoor Oven to your cooking collection!
-Try this Dutch oven recipe!

 Of course, you've heard of fried chicken!
 But, have you tried your hand at homemade?
 Many get discouraged by the daunting thought of large pots of bubbling oils, but it's much simpler than that.
 You'll develop a crispy crust using a simple batter mix and cooking oils.
 A cooking system or Sidekick pellet grill attachment allows for you to add a pot for fried chicken.
 Use the same hybrid method we talked about above.
-Smoke, then fry your chicken wings for the best result.
+Smoke, then fry your chicken for the best result.

 THAWING

-Refrigerator Method:
+Refrigerator Method

 Keep the chicken in its original wrapping and place it in a fridge set to 40°F or below.
 You can typically account for 6 hours / pound.
+If you get used to thawing chicken be careful not to underestimate a turkey in the fridge.
+They might both be poultry but they are very different in size and time needed to thaw.

-Cold Water Method:
+Cold Water Method

 In its original wrapping, submerge the chicken in cold water.
 Replace the water with cold water every half hour or so.
 A large sink, bucket, or pot works well for this method.
 If you are unsure you have a large enough pot to hold your chicken try the 24 qt. or 32 qt. aluminum pots.
 You can typically account for 30 minutes / pound.

-Short On Time?
+Short On Time

 If you've forgotten to thaw those chicken breast, thighs, wings or legs-don't stress!
 In fact, smoke adheres well to a cold bird.
 Just set your grill to Low Smoke, then placing the frozen chicken directly on the grate.
 After about 30 minutes, the surface area is wet enough for seasoning.
 Let it smoke and thaw for another 30 minutes and then continue to cook as you normally would.
 (This method is not recommended for full birds due to the size and food safety temps.)